Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Expected Simulation Costs for a Special Case

 \begin{breakablealgorithm} \end{breakablealgorithm}

 The following theorem proves the correctness and estimates the simulation cost of Algorithm \ref{alg:multi-dim-round}.
 Note that all the upper bound results on simulation costs in this paper are proved to hold both almost surely and in expectation.
-We do not differentiate the use of \textit{simulation costs} and \textit{expected simulation costs} in upper bound results. \begin{theorem} Suppose Assumptions \ref{asp:1}-\ref{asp:5} hold.
+We do not differentiate the use of \textit{simulation costs} and \textit{expected simulation costs} in upper bound results. \begin{theorem} Suppose that Assumptions \ref{asp:1}-\ref{asp:5} hold.
 The solution returned by Algorithm \ref{alg:multi-dim-round} satisfies the $(\epsilon,\delta)$-PGS guarantee.
 The simulation cost of Algorithm \ref{alg:multi-dim-round} is at most

-\end{theorem} \begin{proof}{Proof of Theorem \ref{thm:round}.} The proof of Theorem \ref{thm:round} is given in \ref{ec:round}. \Halmos\end{proof} The rounding process for the $(c,\delta)$-PCS-IZ guarantee follows by choosing $\epsilon = c/2$.
+\end{theorem} \begin{proof}{Proof of Theorem \ref{thm:round}.} The proof of Theorem \ref{thm:round} is given in \ref{ec:round}. \Halmos\end{proof} We note that the simulation cost in the $\tilde{O}$ notation gives the asymptotic simulation cost when $\delta$ is small enough.
 After resolving these two problems, we can first use the SSGD method to find an approximate solution to problem \eqref{eqn:obj-relax} and then round the solution to get an approximate solution to problem \eqref{eqn:obj}.
 Hence, the focus of the remainder of this section is to provide upper bounds of simulation cost to the SSGD method.
 The main difficulty of giving sharp upper bounds lies in the fact that the \lovasz extension is neither smooth nor strongly-convex.
 This property of the \lovasz extension prohibits the application of Nesterov acceleration and common variance reduction techniques.

-Now, we propose the projected and truncated SSGD method for the $(\epsilon,\delta)$-PGS guarantee.
-The orthogonal projection onto the feasible set, which is defined as
+Now, we propose the projected and truncated SSGD method for the $(\epsilon,\delta)$-PGS guarantee. \revisee{The orthogonal projection onto the convex hull $\mathrm{conv}(\mathcal{X})$, which is defined as

 is applied after each iteration to ensure the feasibility of iteration point.
+Since the convex hull is a convex set, the projection is well-defined.
+For the case when the feasible set is $\{0,1\}^d$, the projection is given by

-In addition to the projection, componentwise truncation of stochastic subgradient is critical in reducing expected simulation costs.
+} In addition to the projection, componentwise truncation of stochastic subgradient is critical in reducing expected simulation costs.
 The truncation operator with threshold $M>0$ is defined as

 The pseudo-code of projected and truncated SSGD method is listed in Algorithm \ref{alg:multi-dim-ssgd}.

 \begin{breakablealgorithm} \end{breakablealgorithm}